-Thinking of doing some gap travel round the world and taking your Gap Year abroad?
-Or, do you want to Volunteer abroad
+Thinking of doing some gap travel around the world and taking your gap year abroad?
+Or, maybe you want to volunteer some time to a worthy cause.

 Taking a gapyear and volunteering can do wonders for your life experiences, skills, and even your CV.
 How to gap travel round the world depends on your interests and your budget.